sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 Deleting a custom field deletes all values for that field across your contact database.
 If you have any campaigns using the data in this field with a substitution tag, those values do NOT get replaced when you send the campaign.
 You cannot delete a custom field that a segment is currently using.
 This deletion process may take several minutes--you continue to see the custom field on this page until the process has completed.
 {% endwarning %}

+{% warning %}
+Use this to permanently delete a custom field if a recipient submits a GDPR data subject delete request.
+{% endwarning %}

 {% anchor h2 %}
 Troubleshooting
 {% endanchor %}